 The Knossos Palace

 Home of the legendary King Minos with the Labyrinth and the King’s treasures at the Archaeological Museum of Heraklion.
-A unique collection of frescoes, paintings, jewellery of the Minoan civilization 2000b.c.
+A unique collection of frescoes, paintings, jewelry of the Minoan civilization 2000b.c.

 The Beaches of Vai (palm beach) and Palaikastro